WebDevBernard/ExpressServer-BoilerPlate/README.md

 Stretch:

-- Implement either MongoDB or AWS Lambda backend.
+- Implement either MongoDB or DynamoDB.
 - Auth0 login for different users.
 - Favourite a note, filtering using React search library or simple filter function.